 In China, most human cases of plague are reported from Yunnan and Qinghai provinces.
 The plague is usually transmitted by the bite of rodent fleas.
 Less commonly, the disease is acquired by inhalation of infected droplets, which may be coughed into the air by a person with plague pneumonia, or by direct exposure to infected blood or tissues.
 Most travelers are at low risk for the plague.
 Those who may have contact with rodents or their fleas should bring along a bottle of doxycycline, to be taken prophylactically if exposure occurs.
 Those less than eight years of age or allergic to doxycycline may take trimethoprim-sulfamethoxazole instead.
 To minimize risk, travelers should avoid areas containing rodent burrows or nests, never handle sick or dead animals, and follow insect protection measures, as described below.

 The industrial chemical melamine was discovered in infant formula produced in China, as well as in other dairy products produced in China, including frozen yogurt dessert and canned coffee drink, in September 2008.
 Chinese eggs were also been found to be contaminated.
 More than 54,000 infants and young children required treatment for kidney stones caused by melamine-contaminated products.
 At least six infants died.
 Melamine-contaminated milk products were again found on sale in January 2010.
 In September 2010, an additional batch of melamine-contaminated powdered milk, which should have been destroyed in 2008, was discovered in at the Jinfulia Dairy Company, based in Yangquan city, Shanxi province.
 In November 2010, melamine was found in packages of a corn-flavored dairy drink being marketed in Xiangfan, in the central province of Hubei (see the World Health Organization and ProMED-mail).
 Until further notice, dairy and egg products produced in China should not be consumed.
 This includes all brands of infant formula; milk or other drinks that contain milk products; foods such as yogurt or ice cream that could be milk-based or contain a large amount of milk or milk products; and any foods or drinks whose labels show they contain milk, milk powder, whey, lactose, casein, or eggs.
-For a list of affected products in the United States, go to the U.S. Food and Drug Administrationwebsite.
 For further details, go to the CDC and Consumer Reports websites.

 Cholera outbreaks are reported sporadically from China.
 The most recent oubreaks were reported in September 2010 from Mengcheng County in eastern Anhui Province and from a school in Huaian city in Jiangsu Province.
 In January 2009, an outbreak occurred in Yuxi city in Yunnan Province, causing 47 cases, none fatal.
 In October 2008, a cholera outbreak occurred in the island province of Hainan in the southern part of the country.
 In September 2005, an outbreak was reported from Zhejiang Province in the eastern part of the country, resulting in 184 cases, none of them fatal.
 Cases were also reported from Fujian Province.
 In 2001, a cholera outbreak occurred in Guandong Province, resulting in 105 cases and no fatalities.
 Most travelers are at extremely low risk for infection.
 Cholera vaccine, where available, is recommended only for certain high-risk individuals, such as relief workers, health professionals, and those traveling to remote areas where cholera epidemics are occurring and there is limited access to medical care.
 All travelers should carefully observe food and water precautions, as below.